Potato-007/MSI-MPG-B460I-Gaming---Hackintosh/README.md

 - Handoff / Continuity, AirDrop
 - Unlock with Apple Watch - not tested
 - shutdown - it turns on after a few minutes
-  (Dortania Shutdown/Restart applied, but not working)
+  (Dortania instructions with FixShutdown-USB-SSDT applied, but not working)